Thailand CV / Resume Writing Guide

 For that reason, your CV/resume is a marketing tool, which you should customize to the market in which you intend to use it.
 Concentrate on keywords used in the job posting and description - and therefore, qualities and characteristics.
 Write your CV/resume in such a way that it contains many power words and action words.
 Scanners that are programmed to select specific words notice these keywords.

 Remember, the same keywords you used in your CV/resume will be the basis for your job interviews.
-Not only you have to be capable to write about your keywords, but also during an interview, you must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements.
+You have to be capable to write about your keywords, but also during an interview, you must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements.

 Prepare yourself - before composing your CV/resume find out information about the company you want to work for.
 Such info will help you to make more accurate changes to your CV/resume to match each specific job description and the use of appropriate examples illustrating your accomplishments.